-73 Original section which followed this (5.4.5.1) deleted per DSG-N-08.0653-1 on 6/12/08 by KN.
+&lt;sup>80 Original section which followed this (5.4.5.1) deleted per DSG-N-08.0653-1 on 6/12/08 by KN.
 Subsequent sections renumbered.

-$^{^{74}}$ Bullet list modified per DSG-N-04.0164-3 by kb 11/9/04.
+$^{82}$ Bullet list modified per DSG-N-04.0164-3 by kb 11/9/04.

-- Once these filters have been set, the DSG eCM MUST begin forwarding DSG Tunnel data to the DSG Client(s), whether it is operating in One-way mode or Two-way mode. - The DSG eCM MUST only forward DSG Tunnel data to the DSG Client that matches these filters. - The DSG eCM MUST dynamically replace these filters if instructed to do so by the DSG Client Controller. - After becoming operational in Two-way mode, the DSG eCM MUST notify the DSG Client Controller of the UCID the DSG eCM is using. - If the DSG eCM transitions from a Two-way to a One-way mode of operation, it MUST continue to forward the same DSG Tunnels to the DSG Client(s) unless instructed to do otherwise by the DSG Client Controller.
-For example, UCID based filters are not removed by the transition from Two-way to One-way mode of operation.
+- The DSG eCM MUST NOT forward DSG Tunnel data to the DSG Client(s) until the appropriate filters have been set based upon information received from the DSG Client Controller.
+When in MDF enabled Mode, the DOCSIS 3.0 DSG eCM uses the DSID from the DA-to-DSID TLV in the MDD message to forward the appropriate DSG tunnels and the DSG Tunnel Address is not enforced as a filtering criteria. - Once these filters have been set, the DSG eCM MUST begin forwarding DSG Tunnel data to the DSG Client(s), whether it is operating in One-way mode or Two-way mode. - The DSG eCM MUST only forward DSG Tunnel data to the DSG Client that matches these filters. - The DSG eCM MUST dynamically replace these filters if instructed to do so by the DSG Client Controller. - If the DSG eCM transitions from a Two-way to a One-way mode of operation, it MUST continue to forward the same DSG Tunnels to the DSG Client(s) unless instructed to do otherwise by the DSG Client Controller.